Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 Can we observe patterns of emotions with respect to a country, religion or an ethnical group?
 Can we derive a model predicting emotions in case of a new conflict based on its specific features?
 {: style="text-align: justify"}

+The complexity behind what actually defines the emotions of a news article paper is obviously a function of the words that are used to describe the event.
+Words are abundant, and thousands of words are at the disposition of the news reporter.
+Attributing a tone to the document is done by GDELT through the count of positive minus negative words, which implies that the resulting tone is not necessarily the tone a human reader would attribute to the document.
+In addition, a neutral tone, meaning a zero score, could be the consequence of equally abundant negative and positive words (this issue is however mitigated by providing a polarity score: a high polarity score, but a zero average tone would point towards such a situation).
+{: style="text-align: justify"}

+Analysing the semantics of a document through the words is computationally expensive.
+We try to overcome the computational hurdle by predicting the emotions of a document by a simpler collection of features, such as the location of the event, who reported it, what kind of event was it, where there religious concerns, … which additionally allows to see whether the emotional reaction  of the news can already be predicted by just knowing basic facts of an event.
+{: style="text-align: justify"}

+*Figure of avgtone distribution and features*

+Applying a random forest machine learning algorithm and splitting on a training and test, we get an accuracy of around .. %.
+While this accuracy is very low, the model does indeed give an indication of the emotional tone of an article and outperforms a random and a uniform model (a model randomly predicting one of the average tones, and a model only predicting the category “negative” which is the most prevalent).
+However, the model is clearly not satisfying and the question of how accurate the emotional tone actually is remains.
+Naturally one would say, that events where someone got killed are more negative, but in the dataset such events also get attributed to positive emotions.
+On the other hand, events reporting the release of a hostages, have negative scores which looks surprising.
+Let’s look at some examples which all have the attribute “KILL” to understand this situation:

+*TBD: image of articles*

+*News headline taken from the GDELT dataset.
+Indicated is the measured tone of the article and its polarity in parentheses.
+TBD: Explanation of the polarity?*

+The first news headline undoubtedly merits the strong negative score, and the second which describes a situation where a kid could have possibly died, but survived thanks to medical intervention, merits the positive score.
+The difference between this first and last example can however only be captured by differences of the choice of words, where the last document indeed uses a more positive vocabulary than the first document.
+The last example, however, results from a misclassification and shows that the word analysis is not a hundred percent reliable and representative of the actual document emotion, and underlines that simple words, without the context, define the tone given by the algorithm.

+To keep things simple, and without including all the words such as the GDELT algorithm, we integrate a small collection of positive-minded words in our model.
+The result is striking: by only adding positive words, the accuracy could be improved by … %.

+*TBU: figure of positive words*

+This analysis highlights that only knowing basic facts of an event can provide a good indication of how it will be perceived in the media in the different countries.
+However, since the emotional metrics provided by GDELT only relies on word counts and thus introduces a lot of noise into the data, a precise model cannot be derived.

 ### Hysteric or ice queen ? (q5 - words - Ped)
 Are some nations more emotional?
 Do we see sensitivity differences between some countries or actors?
 {: style="text-align: justify"}

+*TBD: First 15 minutes update might be a reason for significant biases towards countries at the forefront of reporting digital news such as the UK with BBC and the US with ..?*